Ursula Burns

 Ursula M. Burns (born September 20, 1958) is an American businesswoman.
-Burns is mostly known for being the CEO of Xerox from 2009 to 2016, the first among black women to be a CEO of a Fortune 500 company, and the first woman to succeed another as head of a Fortune 500 company.
-She additionally was Xerox's chairman from 2010 to 2017.
+Burns was the CEO of Xerox from 2009 to 2016.
+Burns was the first black woman to lead a Fortune 500 company.
+She is also the first woman to follow another as the head of a Fortune 500 company.
+Burns remained the chairman at Xerox from 2010 to 2017.

-Burns is also known for serving on the board of directors on multiple large American companies, including Uber, American Express, and ExxonMobil.
-She was the chairman and CEO of VEON from late 2018 to early 2020, and the Chairwoman of Teneo.
+Burns also served on the board of directors of Uber, American Express, and ExxonMobil.
+She was the chairperson and CEO of VEON from late 2018 to early 2020 and is the Non-Executive Chairwoman of Teneo.

+In 2021, Burns co-founded private equity firm Integrum Holdings.

+Under President Barack Obama Burns led the White House national program on science, technology, engineering, and mathematics (STEM) from 2009 to 2016.
+Additionally, she was chairwoman of the President's Export Council from 2015 to 2016, following her role as vice chair from 2010 to 2015.

-In 2014, Forbes rated her the 22nd most powerful woman in the world.
-Among other civic positions, she was a leader of the STEM program of the White House from 2009 to 2016, and head of the President's Export Council from 2015 until 2016.
+In 2014, Forbes rated Burns as the 22nd most powerful woman in the world.

 Early life and education

-Burns was raised by a single mother in the Baruch Houses, a New York city housing project.
+Born in 1958, Burns was raised by a single mother in the Baruch Houses, a housing project in New York City.
 Both of her parents were Panamanian immigrants.
-She attended Cathedral High School, a Catholic all-girls school on East 56th Street in New York.
-She went on to obtain a bachelor of science degree in mechanical engineering from Brooklyn Polytechnic Institute (now New York University Tandon School of Engineering) in 1980 and a master of science in mechanical engineering from Columbia University a year later.
+She attended and graduated Cathedral High School, a Catholic all-girls school on East 56th Street in New York.

+After high school, Burns attended Brooklyn Polytechnic Institute (now New York University Tandon School of Engineering) where in 1980 she earned a bachelor's degree in mechanical engineering.
+During that summer, she became a mechanical engineering summer intern at Xerox.
+This internship was an integral component of Xerox's graduate engineering initiative designed to support underrepresented minorities.
+It not only provided her with valuable experience but also financially supported her pursuit of a master's degree at Columbia University, which she completed in 1981.

 She has since received additional honorary degrees from New York University, Williams College, the University of Pennsylvania, Howard University, Rensselaer Polytechnic Institute, The City College of New York, Rochester Institute of Technology (RIT), the University of Rochester, Xavier University, and Georgetown University.